 The first step is extremely simple.
 Open your command line, on macOS at Applications/Utilities/Terminal, and on Windows, Click START, In the Search or Run line, type cmd (short for a command).

 After you input the above command, the computer will ask you several more questions.
 The first will be where you want to save the keys.
 Using the default locations allows your SSH client to automatically find your SSH keys when authenticating, so we recommend accepting these default options.

 Now that the key pair is generated, it’s time to install them on your VPS.
-Log in to Control panel.
-In Control panel, in left navigation, locate SSH keys tab and then choose name and paste your public key.
+Log in to the Control Panel.
+In the Control Panel, in the left navigation, locate the SSH keys tab and then choose a name and paste your public key.
 Hit Add and that's it, simple as promised.